 - Advertising injury

-Without general liability insurance, the business would have to pay out of its own pocket for any claims made in these areas.
+Without this coverage, the business would have to pay out of its own pocket for any claims made in these areas.
 A single accident on your business’s premises might cost so much that it could sink your business.
 In some cases, your clients may require you to carry a certain amount of general liability coverage.
+Consider general liability as a form of corporation or LLC business insurance.

 Home-Based Business Insurance